UCLan Degree Show - Winners announced

 - The Super Slow Way Award for Society and Sustainability

 - FYC Award for Technology Innovation

-All winners will not only receive an award plaque after the event but will also be given opportunities by their awards sponsor for mentoring, work experience or networking.
+All winners not only receive an award plaque after the event but were also given opportunities by their awards sponsor for mentoring, work experience or networking.

 Webpage header image artwork by Melissa Heyes - BA (Hons) Fine Art.